-In this section we will present our notion of equivalence.
+In this section we will present our notion of observable property equivalence.
 The proposed equivalence relation enables a comparison between the temporal behavior predicted when analyzing a model and the temporal behavior observed when executing the system.
 Since models are abstractions of the system, the predicted behavior will consequently be an abstraction of the behavior of the system.
 Hence, it is not feasible to compare the predicted behavior with the observed behavior directly.

 As an example consider the measured response times and the predicted response times for a task shown in Figure 1.
 Each dot represents an instance of the task, where the Y axis is the response time and the X axis is the time when the instance started.
 One instance is one execution of the task.
-The data presented in this figure was collected in the ABB Robotics case study [7][8] mentioned in the introduction.
+The data presented in this figure was collected in the case study at ABB Robotics [7][8] mentioned in the introduction.

-We can see that the temporal behavior is mimicked by the analysis although it is rougher.
+We can see that the temporal behaviour predicted by the model is very close to the one observed on the real system.
 Distinct classes of response times can be identified in the observed and the predicted behavior and these match very well.
 As mentioned earlier, it is not possible to compare these two data sets instance by instance, as they do not match directly.
+Instead, the system and the model are compared with respect to a set of system properties that characterize the temporal behavior of the system.